 A doctor, a lawyer, and a political consultant walk into a bar … and five years later, their fledgling distillery in Upstate New York is making ADK Gin in a New World, American-style.

 Adirondack Distillery sits in picturesque Utica New York.
 Don’t know where that is?
 Nobody does, but that doesn’t matter.
 If you must know, if you are sitting in a Manhattan bar, Utica is more than half way to Canada from where you are.
 But more importantly, if you are sitting in a Manhattan bar and sipping on a finely-crafted cocktail, there is a fair chance that it was mixed up with one of Adirondack’s products.

 Founded in 2011, Adirondack produces a full line of small-batch, signature liquors, including 1,000-Stills White Whiskey, 601 Bourbon, ADK Gin, and ADK Vodka.
 Perhaps most interestingly, all of their products start with Corn as the base, giving each of their products a uniquely American bent.

 First and foremost, this is a “New World” Gin.
 What does that mean?
 Well, it means that they are free to step out and explore.
-For example, this is the only Gin that I am aware of that starts with corn spirit as the base.
-It also means that they are free to expand the realm of botanicals to include bilberry—a small fruit native to the Upstate New York region where they are based.
-So even though their Gin absolutely include the requisite juniper berries, they step back a bit and let the other botanicals get a little face-time.
+They expanded the realm of botanicals to include bilberry—a small fruit native to the Upstate New York region where they are based.
+So even though their Gin absolutely includes the requisite juniper berries, they step back a bit and let the other botanicals get a little face-time.